nadeemmh/nadeemmh.github.io/_posts/2018-09-13-predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting.md

 ## Basic Poisson Model

-I won't spend too long on this model, as it was the subject of the original post.
+I won't spend too long on this model, as it was the subject of the [previous post](https://dashee87.github.io/football/python/predicting-football-results-with-statistical-modelling/).
 Essentially, you treat the number of goals scored by each team as two independent Poisson distributions (henceforth called the Basic Poisson (BP) model).
 The shape of each distribution is determined by the average number of goals scored by that team.
 A little reminder on the mathematical definition of the Poisson distribution:

 $$
 P\left( x \right) = \frac{e^{-\lambda} \lambda ^x }{x!}, \lambda>0